Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Introduction

-Building on this, flow matching in latent space has recently been applied to forecasting spatio-temporal data~\cite{davtyan2023efficient} --- predicting future frames in videos.
+Building on this, flow matching in latent space has recently been applied to forecasting spatio-temporal data~\citep{davtyan2023efficient} (predicting future frames in videos).
 This approach leverages latent representations to capture the complex dynamics inherent in temporal data.
-However, spatio-temporal forecasting, especially for video and dynamical systems data, presents unique challenges.
-A video prediction model capable of generalizing to new, unseen scenarios must implicitly ``understand'' the scene: detecting and classifying objects, learning how they move and interact, estimating their 3D shapes and positions, and modeling the physical laws governing the environment \cite{battaglia2016interaction}.
-Similarly, accurate climate and weather forecasting requires capturing intricate physical processes and interactions across multiple scales \cite{dueben2018challenges, schultz2021can}.
+However, spatio-temporal forecasting, especially for videos and dynamical systems data, presents unique challenges.
+A video prediction model capable of generalizing to new, unseen scenarios must implicitly ``understand'' the scene: detecting and classifying objects, learning how they move and interact, estimating their 3D shapes and positions, and modeling the physical laws governing the environment \citep{battaglia2016interaction}.
+Similarly, accurate weather forecasting requires capturing intricate physical processes and interactions across multiple scales \citep{dueben2018challenges, schultz2021can}.

 We observe that, in the context of spatio-temporal forecasting, the performance of flow matching is highly sensitive to the choice of the probability path model, an important topic which has not been widely explored within a unified framework.
 Different probability paths can significantly impact the accuracy and convergence of forecasting models, particularly when dealing with complex dynamical systems characterized by partial differential equations (PDEs) and chaotic behaviors.
-Motivated by this observation, we propose a novel probability path model specifically designed for probabilistic forecasting of dynamical systems.
-Our choice of probability path results in flow matching models that can more effectively capture the underlying dynamics of spatio-temporal data, leading to more accurate and reliable forecasts.
-Extending previous approaches, we provide a theoretical framework and efficient algorithms tailored for probabilistic forecasting using flow matching in latent space.
-By investigating suitable choices of probability paths for modeling dynamical systems data, we provide insights into why our proposed model outperforms existing methods.
-In particular, our probability path model leverages the inherent continuity and correlation in the spatio-temporal data to shorten the interpolating path when compared to other common choices of path, resulting in more stable training and faster convergence.
+Motivated by this, we propose a novel probability path model tailored for probabilistic forecasting of dynamical systems, with a particular focus on PDE datasets relevant to scientific applications.
+Our model leverages the continuous dynamics intrinsic to spatio-temporal data by interpolating between consecutive sequential samples.
+This approach ensures better alignment with the constructed flow, leading to improved predictive performance, more stable training, and greater inference efficiency.
+Existing probability path models often fail to fully capture the continuous nature of spatio-temporal data, resulting in a misalignment with flow-based methods and suboptimal outcomes.
+Our proposed model addresses these limitations directly.